 Base rates were held as expected in March and interest rates are continuing to constrain retail consumer demand due to the cost of borrowing; several months ago, used car customers were increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network, but some of the least competitive APR deals have since improved.
 These will continue to improve with CPI inflation remaining relatively close to target and expectations for lower future rates across the board, although the trajectory for rate reductions is now expected to be slower due to inflationary measures implemented in last year's Budget which already appear to have started to impact CPI, even before the increased costs to business of National Insurance contributions and increases in National Living Wage have crystallised.
+In contrast to this, the BoE are under pressure to reduce rates in the short term due to concerns about global growth and the impact of USA tariffs on the UK economy and the expectation is that there will be a minimal decrease in May, but that the committee are likely to hold rates if at all viable at the next meeting in June.
 Those dealers who are offering deposit contributions, combined with relatively low APR rates, are seeing the benefit and we expect this trend to continue.
 Interest rates are also having an impact on dealer profitability due to increased holding costs and many are expected to continue to run at stock levels considerably lower than they would have been historically, with vehicle values also remaining higher.
 With base rates expected to continue to very slowly reduce over the medium term, the situation is expected to improve, but this improvement will be very gradual.

-We expect the re-pricing of aged stock to continue and growth in demand to continue to be limited by the cost-ofliving squeeze - reductions in CPI do not signal improvements in household disposable income unless wages have already increased in line with inflation or are expected rise by above the current rate in the very near future.
+We expect the re-pricing of aged stock to continue and growth in demand to continue to be limited by the prolonged cost-of-living squeeze - reductions in CPI do not signal improvements in household disposable income unless wages have already increased in line with inflation or are expected to rise by above the current rate in the very near future.
 Increasingly, we expect dealers to be disposing of overage cars, either through auction or within the trade, as they cut their losses and focus on current market opportunities.